Tesla Cabin Overheat Protection Enable / Disable

 How can I turn on the overheat protection in my Tesla Model 3?
 Follow the procedures below and learn how to enable/disable your Tesla cabin overheat protection.
 Cabin overheat protection tries to maintain the cabin temperature below 105 degrees Fahrenheit.

-How to turn on cabin overheat protection
+How to turn on cabin overheating protection

 - Go to the settings menu.

-- Select “Safety and Security”
+- Select “Safety and Security.”

 - Select “Cabin Overheat Protection.”
 There are three settings, “Off,” “No A/C,” and “On.”